Skip to content

 Why Miami

 In a city that runs hot and humid most of the year, a cold plunge is a genuine relief, not just a trend, and a hot sauna is a surprisingly popular counterpoint.
 Miami’s wellness scene has leaned hard into contrast therapy, from sleek boutique recovery clubs to beach-adjacent setups, often with a social, see-and-be-seen edge.
-That energy is fun, but it also means some places sell the scene more than the substance, so it’s worth knowing what to look for.

-This guide covers the formats and how to plan a first visit.
+That energy is fun, but some places sell the scene more than the substance, so it’s worth knowing what to look for.
+This guide covers the formats, named venues from our directory, and how to plan a first visit.
 We don’t take placement fees, so nothing here is paid for.

 Boutique recovery clubs.
 Polished, lifestyle-leaning studios that blend sauna and cold plunge with a social, members-club feel.
 Stylish, and good when the basics are genuinely done well.